 This report has been prepared to better understand the dynamics of the budgeting of health service delivery at the district level in Punjab, Pakistan.
 The report is a result of desk based analyses carried out in collaboration with several partners.
-The work on this study was led by Naveed Saleh Siddique, Governance Adviser, SNG Punjab and supported by the following research associates: Meenal Javed, Khadija Maryam, and Adil Naseem.
+This work was led by Naveed Saleh Siddique, Governance Adviser, SNG Punjab, and supported by the following research associates: Khadija Maryam, Meenal Javed, and Adil Naseem.
 The Geographic Information Systems (GIS) maps and analyses were supported by the World Bank's team working on IT solutions for improving governance.
 The analyses of budget and financial statements were undertaken by the Sub-National Government (SNG) Programme Punjab team, which is presented as a separate report.